Gene Knutson: Green Bay Packers

 Knutson was drafted by the Green Bay Packers in the 10th round (111th overall pick) of the 1954 NFL draft.
 He played as a defensive end for the Packers, appearing in 18 games during the 1954 and 1956 NFL seasons.
 Knutson did not play for the Packers in 1955 after suffering an injury in an exhibition game against the Washington Redskins.
 His highest annual salary as a professional athlete was $8,000.
 Knutson later recalled his days in the NFL as follows: "It was more of a business - dog eat dog.
 When I played there were only 12 teams and the (roster) limit was 33.
 It was a lot harder to get on a pro roster than it is now.
 I would love to be coming out of college now."

-Later years
+Later life

 After the 1956 season, Knutson retired from football due to chronic knee problems.
 He taught and coached at St. Joseph's High School in South Bend, Indiana, before entering the insurance business.
 He also worked as an executive vice president for Ara Parseghian Enterprises.
 In his later years, he lived in Cassopolis, Michigan.